esmeralday/esmeralday.github.io/index.md

 ### Final Scene

-Finally, the finger actuator is copied twice to make a three pronged flexible and compliant grip.
+Finally, two more finger actuators to make a three pronged flexible and compliant grip.
 This can be used to pick up objects.
+The full simualtion is composed of two python files and a .pyscn file.

+- gripper.py where the finger objects are positioned and instantiated.
+- finger.py where the soft actuator is modelled using the mesh and material properties.
+- cablegripper.pyscn where the scene is put together and loaded into SOFA.

 ADD VIDEO OF GRIPPER PICKING UP OBJECT!!!!

+## TO DO!!!!!!!!

+- Explain the import of the CollisionMesh (if it was not done before)

+- Explain the load of the mesh...

+- Explain the role of collision group.
+Object in two different groups can collide.

+- Explain the contactDistance parameters